mbhenaff/EEN/README.md

 This script automatically loads the deterministic model weights from the folder specified with the -save_dir option, so make sure it is the same as in the previous script.

+To train on a new dataset, include a data loader file in the 'dataloaders' folder and add an entry to the file config.json specifying the image width, height, number of channels and so on.
+You will also need to specify the size of the hidden representation in the field 'phi_fc_size', which will ensure that the fully-connected part of the phi function is the right size.

 ### Visualization

 After training, you can run the script visualize.py which will generate frame predictions for different z vectors.